AlexandreLPimentel/tictactoe/README.md

-This is a little program I did back hin highschool when I learned just basic C (didn't even learn pointers).
+This is a little program I did back in highschool when I learned just basic C (didn't even learn pointers).
 Note that it is in Portuguese.

 Compile and run the game with a generic C compiler like gcc and press a number between 1 and 9 to play when the last line in the command prompt says "Indique a posicao.".
 When you lose or tie the game, press s and enter to play again or n and enter to exit.